R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction: Method

 \subsection{Training radiative Gaussians}

 Our training pipeline is shown in~\cref{fig: pipeline}.
 Radiative Gaussians are first initialized from an FDK volume.
 We then rasterize projections for photometric losses and voxelize tiny density volumes for 3D regularization.
-Modified adaptive control is used to densify Gaussians for better representation.
+Adaptive control is used to densify Gaussians for better representation.
+After training, we voxelize density volumes of the target size for evaluation.